happypeter/LGCB/book/c_hello_world.md

 ## But C goes one step further

-Because C designer loves funciton so much, so he finally decided, no code show run outside a fuction, so The C Structure:
+Because C designer loves funciton so much, that he finally decided, no code show run outside a fuction, so The C Structure of a program looks:

     task_name()
     {